 3) Stay aware of and involved with what your child is doing

 Spend time with your children and teens so that you know what they are doing.
-Explain that text messages, social media such as Facebook, email, chat groups, and use of computers is easily public to the world and insist that these activities be public to you as well.
+Explain that their activities on text messages, social media such as Facebook, email, chat groups, and use of computers can easily become public to the world and insist that these activities be public to you as well.
 If you don’t understand exactly what your child is doing with technology, then have this young person teach you by leading the way and letting you be a co-pilot.
 If you are busy with technology yourself, remember to stop what you are doing and pay attention to your kids!
 Otherwise, you can be sitting side by side, each looking at your own smart phones or computers, and not notice what your child is seeing or writing.

 4) Be careful about the use of personal information

-5) Give consequences if a child cyber-bullies
+5) Give consequences if kids cyber-bully

 6) Provide support if a child is cyber-bullied

 The anonymous nature and widespread distribution of cyber-bullying can be devastating.
-If your child is facing cyber-bullying, give the child emotional support by saying, “I am so sorry this is happening to you and so proud of you for having the courage to tell me.
+If your child is facing cyber-bullying, provide emotional support by saying, “I am so sorry this is happening to you and so proud of you for having the courage to tell me.
 This is not your fault and we are going to do what we can to make it stop.”
 Ask for action to correct the problem from school authorities, your Internet provider or mobile phone company, the social media company such as Facebook, and, if necessary, the police.

-7) Practice how to speak up to stop cyberbullying
+7) Practice how to speak up to stop cyber-bullying

 After kids understand what cyber-bullying might look like, practice how to speak up.
 Identify possible negative reactions from the other person.
 Then, practice respectful, powerful responses to persist in setting the boundary.
 Let youth make up their own story about the situation to use for the practice.
 Switch roles with them.